 Liquidation Risk.
 There can be no assurance that a Fund will grow to or maintain a viable size and, pursuant to the Declaration of Trust, the Board is authorized to close and/or liquidate a Fund at any time.
 In the event of the liquidation of a Fund, the expenses, timing and tax consequences of such liquidation may not be favorable to some or all of the Fund's shareholders.
-In addition, pursuant to section 619 of the Dodd-Frank Wall Street Reform and Consumer Protection Act and certain rules promulgated thereunder (collectively known as the "Volcker Rule"), if the manager and/or its affiliates own 25% or more of the outstanding shares of a Fund more than three years after the Fund's inception date (or such longer period as may be permitted by the Federal Reserve Board and/or other federal regulatory agencies overseeing the Volcker Rule), the Fund will be subject to restrictions on trading that will adversely impact the Fund's ability to execute its investment strategy.
-Should this occur, a Fund may be liquidated, or the manager and/or its affiliates may be required to reduce their ownership interests in the Fund, either of which may result in gains or losses, increased transaction and other costs and adverse tax consequences.
+In addition, pursuant to section 619 of the Dodd-Frank Wall Street Reform and Consumer Protection Act and certain rules promulgated thereunder (collectively known as the "Volcker Rule"), if the Manager and/or its affiliates own 25% or more of the outstanding shares of a Fund after the permitted seeding period following the Fund's inception, the Fund will be subject to restrictions on trading that will adversely impact the Fund's ability to execute its investment strategy.
+Should this occur, a Fund may be liquidated, or the Manager and/or its affiliates may be required to reduce their ownership interests in the Fund, either of which may result in gains or losses, increased transaction and other costs and adverse tax consequences.
 In addition, other large shareholders controlling a significant portion of a Fund's shares, such as other funds, institutional investors, financial intermediaries, individuals and other accounts, may elect to redeem a portion or all of their shares at any time, and the Fund may no longer be able to maintain a viable size after meeting the redemption request.
-In these circumstances, a Fund's board may determine to liquidate the Fund.
+In these circumstances, a Fund's board may determine to liquidate the Fund or a particular class of the Fund.
+For a list of shareholders that own, of record and/or beneficially, 5% or more of the outstanding shares of a class or 25% or more of the outstanding shares of a Fund, please see the section entitled "Control Persons and Principal Fund Holders".

 Other factors and events that may lead to the liquidation of a Fund include changes in laws or regulations governing the Fund or affecting the type of assets in which the Fund invests, or economic developments or trends having a significant adverse impact on the business or operations of the Fund.

 After a Fund liquidation is announced, such Fund may begin to experience greater redemption activity as the Fund approaches its liquidation date.
 As portfolio managers effect portfolio transactions to meet redemptions and prepare the Fund for liquidation, the Fund may not meet its investment objective and principal investment strategies.
 The Fund will incur transaction costs as a result of these portfolio transactions which will indirectly be borne by the Fund's shareholders.
 The Fund may be required to make a distribution of income and capital gains realized, if any, from liquidating its portfolio.
 It is anticipated that any distribution would be paid to shareholders prior to liquidation.
 Shareholders of the Fund on the date of liquidation would receive a distribution of their account proceeds on the settlement date in complete redemption of their shares.
 In the event of a liquidation, please consult with a tax advisor to determine your specific tax consequences, if any.